greggman/jsgist/README.md

   don't crash the browser with an infinite loop.
 As it is the code saves your work to local storage before running so if crash you should come back to the same result.
 Note: I haven't thought much about how this flow should work.
+  Also, at least in Chrome, your code is run in a separate process so you can kill the iframe by clicking "stop".

 - [X] Mobile